 They put the chestnuts to dry in a secadou: every farmer had one.
 The nuts were placed on perforated shelves over a fire, which dried and lightly smoked them.
 After a fortnight they were ready for shelling.
 The people ate the biggest ones – castanhous – or made flour from them, while they mixed the smaller ones with potatoes for the pigs.

-Laguépie stands at the junction between Aveyron, Tarn and Tarn-et-Garonne and at the confluence of the Viaur and Aveyron rivers.
+The riverside town of Laguépie stands at the junction between Aveyron, Tarn and Tarn-et-Garonne and at the confluence of the Viaur and Aveyron rivers.
 It was formerly the centre of a thriving trade in chestnuts and walnuts.
 Even into the 1950s, the town sent off by rail 500 tonnes of chestnuts per week in season, to destinations throughout France.
-Today it’s not an especially attractive place and has an air of decay about it in places, in my opinion, although the riverside is a pleasant spot.

 A thriving event